-Embedded within the contract is the lease of eight (8) garbage collection trucks dedicated specifically to the service.
-Under the terms of the contract, Council has the right to obtain substantially all of the economic benefits from these vehicles for the duration of the contract.
+Council entered a new waste disposal contract on 1 July 2019.
+Under the terms of the contract Council has the right to obtain substantially all the economic benefits from the waste collection vehicles supplied by the contractor for the duration of the contract.
 This results in a right of use asset for Council.
 Information relating to the right of use asset and associated balances and transactions is provided below.